prinnevald/project-ideas/README.md

 - [ ] :sparkles: Continue to work on ComixDownloader ***(It would have been nice to finish it by the end of May)***
 - [ ] :octocat: :sparkles: vatriumefeedbot.
 Telegram bot that sends VAtriume posts to Telegram.
 Can be used by people who do not have VK. [nufeedbot](https://github.com/KtlTheBest/nufeedbot)
 - [ ] Some sort of library or a module for a Hobot bots (Sherkhan knows) as a support for JS and app development stuff.
 - [ ] :sparkles: Write a telegram bot that will tell you how much money is left on your astracard.
-(EASY)
+(IN PROGRESS) [astra-balance-checker](https://github.com/Akylzhan/astra-balance-checker)
 - [ ] System that parses bloggers, displaying their category (which also will be categorized by itself), conversion rate and number of subscribers
 - [ ] :sparkles: Telegram bot that gives IIN, fares, living place, unpaid fees, registered vehicles and companies of person given to the bot
 - [ ] Create the best kazakhstani search engine